pengzell/mamo/_posts/2025-01-15-zetterberg.md

 Our Principal Investigator, Per Engzell, is the 2024 winner of the Hans L. Zetterberg Prize in Sociology.
 The prize is awarded annually by a jury at Uppsala University to a young researcher who by fruitfully combining theory and practice has advanced the research front.

-In their motivation, the jury noted that Per through "his path breaking research on social stratification ... has advanced our understanding of social inequality processes and generated actionable policy oriented results."

 <div class="sv-layout sv-column-6" id="svid10_27590138194274feb8f6a36e">
 <div class="sv-custom-module sv-se-uu-uit-webb-webapp-video-canvas-studio sv-skip-spacer" id="svid12_27590138194274feb8f6a36f">
 <div id="VideofranCanvasStudio2">